Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 An adjustment disorder is an unhealthy emotional or behavioral reaction to a stressful event or change in a person’s life.
 The response happens within 3 months of the stressful event.
-Some events that may lead to an adjustment disorder in a child or teen include:
+Some events that may lead to this problem in a child or teen are:

 Adjustment disorders are a reaction to stress.
-There is not one direct cause between the stressful event and the reaction.
-Children and teens vary in their personality, past experiences, vulnerability, and coping skills.
-Where they are in their development and ability to deal with specific needs related to the stress may contribute to their reaction.
+There is not one direct cause.
+Children and teens differ in their personalities, past experiences, vulnerability, and coping skills.
+Where they are in their development and ability to deal with a stressor may also play a part in how they react.
 Stressors also vary in how long they last, how strong they are, and what effect they have.

-The symptoms of adjustment disorders can look like other health problems or psychiatric conditions.
-Always talk with your child’s healthcare provider for a diagnosis.
+Symptoms of an adjustment disorder can look like other health problems or mental illnesses.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 Treatment may include:

-It’s not known how to reduce or prevent adjustment disorders in teens.
-But diagnosing the disorder early and getting professional help for your child can reduce severe symptoms.
-Taking these steps can enhance a teen’s normal growth and development.
-This can improve your child’s quality of life.
+It’s not known how to prevent an adjustment disorder in a child.
+But spotting it early and getting expert help for your child can ease severe symptoms.
+Taking these steps can enhance a child’s normal growth and development.
+It can improve your child’s quality of life.